4:39 PM Flood Advisory

 **What to Do Now:**

-– If you are outdoors, seek shelter inside a building
+– If outdoors, consider seeking shelter inside a building

 Stay with William Cole and Weather Tracker TV.